ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 The last question will ask you to upload your completed Peak Allocation Request Supplementary Information document from step 1.

-Step 3: Look out for email messages from the CURC ticketing system (<rc-help@colordo.edu>).
+Step 3: Look out for email messages from the CURC ticketing system (<rc-help@colorado.edu>).
 User Support will contact you when the proposal is received, during the initial review stages, and when the allocation is ready to use.

+#### Renewing Your Allocation

+Step 1: Keep an eye on your email inbox for a notification that your allocation is about to expire.
+Allocations will automatically expire one year after they are provisioned.

+Step 2: Fill out the [Alpine Allocation Renewal](https://forms.office.com/r/wimT1SCsWz) form.
+You need to be logged into Office365 with your CU Boulder account.

+Step 3: Look out for email messages from the CURC ticketing system (<rc-help@colorado.edu>).
+User Support will contact you when the renewal request is received and when the renewed allocation is ready to use.

 Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, Colorado State University, and the
 National Science Foundation (award 2201538).